 - You should use the status LEDs on the PiCapture board to verify that it is operating properly and receiving video.
 If the Blue "Video Detected" LED is not lit, you may receive an MMAL error if you attempt to capture video. - The resolution of the "camera mode" selected should correspond to the resolution of the video source.
-For PiCapture SD1, this is always 640x480. - The Raspberry Pi camera drivers will attempt to "correct" the video received as if it were the camera.
+For PiCapture HD1, the green "Format" LEDs indicate the detected resolution.
+Please refer to the table below. - The Raspberry Pi camera drivers will attempt to "correct" the video received as if it were the camera.
 It will improve the quality of the PiCapture image to disable some of these functions.
 As an example, the Automatic White Balance function does not generally help with PiCapture.

-The following command will show 640x480 video in a preview window, with the AWB and exposure control functions turned off: raspivid -o -md 6 -awbg 1.0,1.0 -awb off -ex off It is recommended that you always use these command line switches in your video captures.
+The following command will show 1080p video in a preview window, with the AWB and exposure control functions turned off: raspivid -md 1 -awbg 1.0,1.0 -awb off -ex off -o It is recommended that you use these command line switches for the highest quality video captures.